CallanVass/API_webserver_project/README.md

 Internships((PK)company_id, status, date_created, position_type, (FK)user_id, (FK)company_id)

+TODO: Screenshots of MODEL

 ## R9: Discuss the database relations to be implemented in your application

+To begin with I will create a database called "Partnerships" using PostgreSQL.
+From there I will create the tables Users, Companies, and Internships.
+These tables all consist of a primary key which will be used for identification.
+(E.G Users primary key is user_id, even when referenced in another table).

+Since it's a relational database, we need a way to *relate* tables to one another.
+This is done by the use of foregin keys within the tables themselves whenever a connection is established between two tables.
+For instance, the Internships table has two foreign keys: user_id and company_id.
+The definition of these keys establishes the relationship within the database.
+However it's to be noted that not every table relates to every other table.
+Users doesn't relate to Companies, and vice versa.
+Their only connection is through the Internships table.

+Although tables are created at the API (Flask) level, they must still relate on a database level.
+Luckily, SQLAlchemy gives us a way to create the connections so that they exist on a database level while still being accessible via Flask.

 ## R10: Describe the way tasks are allocated and tracked in your project